 SMS Marketing - The Forgotten Marketing Tool

-We all know that online marketing is a vital key to your business’ success, and using tools like SEO, keywords, and optimising your website are all well and good, but what about using an SMS service?
+We all know that online marketing is a vital key to your business’s success, and using tools like SEO, keywords, and optimising your website is all well and good, but what about using an SMS service?